 The Free Garden Planner Template Backstory

-Years ago when we designed our vegetable garden plot (which is now a flower garden plot as well), the trees on the southern end of the garden were a lot smaller.
+Years ago when we designed our vegetable garden plot (which is now a flower garden plot as well for creating DIY flower arrangements), the trees on the southern end of the garden were a lot smaller.
 Now that they have grown, we need to do a garden plot redesign.
 We are planning to extend the garden plot further to the east, and let the lower, southern end of the garden go back to pasture grass.
 This interactive online garden planner will definitely be put to use.

 ***Disclaimer: This post contains affiliate links, which means as an Amazon Associate I earn from qualifying purchases at no additional cost to you.*** Already know what you’d like to get from Amazon?
 Here’s a handy way to get to the website, linked to one of my favorite specialty garden books.
 Just click on the link, then browse around and do your shopping.

 Creating the Garden Planner Template in Google Slides

 First, you need to open up Google Slides.
 To create the garden planner template background, insert a rectangle or square to use as your garden plot on one side of the slide.
 For this example and the template I created, I chose a square.
 Size the shape to fit your needs.
 I put the words “My Garden Plan” above the square, then I placed some labeling words on the other side of the slide.
 You could place the word “Flowers”, or “Vegetables”, or even “Plants”.

 Saving the Garden Plot as a Background Image